bmkramer/covid19_preprints_published/README.md

 (see [Crossref metadata: Posted content (includes preprints)](https://support.crossref.org/hc/en-us/articles/213126346-Posted-content-includes-preprints#assoc)), but uptake of this varies across preprint services.

-For example, SRRN (n= 3772 COVID19-related preprints), Authorea (n= 894), and Scielo Preprints (n= 236) all do not have any links to published papers in their preprint metadata on Crossref.
+For example, SRRN (n=3772 COVID19-related preprints), Authorea (n=894), and Scielo Preprints (n=236) all do not include links to published papers in their preprint metadata on Crossref.
 Figshare [only recently](https://twitter.com/figshare/status/1277516684358803461) started depositing these metadata for their preprint servers that use Crossref (ChemRXiv, TechRXiv).
 Both [bioRxiv](https://www.biorxiv.org/about/FAQ) and [medRxiv](https://www.medrxiv.org/about/FAQ), that do update Crossref metadata with links to published papers, mention in their FAQs that there is usually a delay of a couple of weeks, and matches might be missed.

 **In short, the proportions shown here represent the lower bound of preprints that have subsequently been published as journal articles**.